 What’s the Meaning of the Ace of Spades, or the Death Card?

-The Ace of Spades can symbolize many different fearful ideas or experiences depending on the context.
-In general, its dark color (or lack thereof) has resulted in numerous cultures associating it with imminent death, bad fortune, disaster, hatred, war, and even the end of the world.
+The Ace of Spades symbolizes many different fearful ideas or experiences depending on the context.
+In numerous cultures, its dark color (or lack thereof) associates it with imminent death, bad fortune, disaster, hatred, war, and even the end of the world.

 While it’s true that beliefs about the Ace of Spades symbolizing death date back centuries, in modern times, people began commonly referring to the Ace of Spades as the Death Card after the Vietnam War.